 Playa del Socorro

-Besides being an awesome surf spot, Playa del Socorro is also one of the most scenic and beautiful beaches in Tenerife.
+Besides being an awesome surf spot, Playa del Socorro is also a must-see in Tenerife, as it’s one of the most scenic and beautiful beaches on the island.

 Here you will find a stunning black sand beach surrounded by tall cliffs, as well as a powerful beach break.
 It’s a spot for advanced surfers since the waves and tide can get really strong.